karllhughes/personal-blog/readme.md

 - The site is served at `localhost:43000` and should be watching for changes to both the Node and frontend files.

 ### Production
-The docker setup for production is slightly different as it assumes assets are already compiled.
+The docker setup for production is slightly different as it doesn't need to mount local files as volumes and watch them.
+Instead, it just runs the build process and starts nodemon.

 #### Testing the Dockerfile
 To make sure the Dockerfile works, you can use docker-compose:

-- To build the dockerfile run `docker-compose -f docker-compose.prod.yml build`
-- Then run it `docker-compose -f docker-compose.prod.yml up`
+- Run `docker-compose -f docker-compose.prod.yml build && docker-compose -f docker-compose.prod.yml up`.
-- The site is served at `localhost:43000`
+- The site is served at `localhost:43000`, but will not update for changes.

 #### Pushing Prod Dockerfile
 When things work, you can build the prod dockerfile and push it out to docker cloud: